quii/learn-go-with-tests/hello-world.md

 * In our function signature we have made a _named return value_ `(prefix string)`.
 * This will create a variable called `prefix` in your function.
   * It will be assigned the "zero" value.
-This depends on the type, for example `int`s are 0 and for strings it is `""`.
+This depends on the type, for example `int`s are 0 and for `string`s it is `""`.
     * You can return whatever it's set to by just calling `return` rather than `return prefix`.
   * This will display in the Go Doc for your function so it can make the intent of your code clearer.
 * `default` in the switch case will be branched to if none of the other `case` statements match.